brodyberg/heroku_redis_example/README.markdown

 Adapted from http://blog.redistogo.com/2010/07/26/resque-with-redis-to-go/ and http://github.com/defunkt/resque

+The main difference is that this application runs on Rails 2.3x rather than Rails 3 and this application has no database dependency.

+## Create the basic Rails application

 * New Rails app: `rails heroku_redis_example`
 * `cd heroku_redis_example`

+## Remove the database dependency

+* Uncomment this line from `environment.rb`: `config.frameworks -= [ :active_record, :active_resource, :action_mailer ]`
+* `rm RAILS_ROOT/config/database.yml`

+## Configure Gems with Bundler

 * Create and add this to `Gemfile`

       source 'http://rubygems.org'